 |Nutritional Guidelines (per serving)|

-However, you also can make a more refined and surprisingly delightful version of the drink by adding some lemon and sugar.
-A naturally caffeine-free drink, sage tea can be enjoyed hot or iced anytime day or night without causing the wakefulness caffeine drinks can induce.
+A naturally caffeine-free drink, sage tea can be enjoyed hot or iced anytime day or night without causing the wakefulness caffeinated drinks can induce.

 Bring the water to a boil.